helloames/coalition-governments/README.md

 *model-interpretations.pdf* - write-up and interpretation of models.

-Citations (for the source of the data), courtesy of Professor de Marchi:
+/Citations (for the source of the data), courtesy of Professor de Marchi:/

 Government formation as logrolling in high-dimensional issue spaces (Scott de Marchi and Michael Laver).
 2020.
 Journal of Politics.